Specific Explosives: TNT, RDX, PETN, HMX, ANFO, TATP, Urea Nitrate

 Urea nitrate (carbamide nitrate; CAS 124-47-0) is formed by the reaction of urea (readily available as a fertiliser) with nitric acid.
 The product is a white crystalline salt.
 It is not a nitro compound in the strict sense (the energetic group is the nitrate anion associated with the protonated urea cation) but decomposes exothermically on initiation.
 Detonation velocity in the confined form is approximately 3,400 to 4,700 m/s depending on density and confinement; it is substantially less sensitive than secondary military explosives and is classified as an improvised oxidiser-based explosive.

-Urea nitrate achieved wide forensic recognition through the 26 February 1993 World Trade Center bombing, in which a vehicle bomb in the underground parking garage contained approximately 680 kg of urea nitrate (with fuel oil added as a sensitiser) as the main charge, with hydrogen gas cylinders included as a fragmentation hazard.
+Urea nitrate achieved wide forensic recognition through the 26 February 1993 World Trade Center bombing, in which a vehicle bomb in the underground parking garage contained approximately 606 kg (1,336 lb) of urea nitrate (with fuel oil added as a sensitiser) as the main charge, with hydrogen gas cylinders included as a fragmentation hazard.
 ATF and FBI forensic analysis identified urea nitrate residues on recovered vehicle parts and debris.
 The investigation led to the convictions of the bombers under 18 USC 844 (federal explosives statute).
 In India, the urea fertiliser supply chain is regulated by the Department of Fertilisers under the Fertiliser Control Order, and its bulk procurement for non-agricultural purposes has been flagged in security directives following several IED recoveries.

 HMTD (hexamethylene triperoxide diamine; CAS 283-66-9) is a second improvised organic peroxide, structurally related to TATP but incorporating nitrogen in the ring system.
 Molecular formula C6H12N2O6 (MW 208.17 g/mol).
 HMTD is synthesised from hexamethylenetetramine (urotropine, sold as a fuel tablet under the trade name Esbit) and hydrogen peroxide with an acid catalyst.
 It is more sensitive than TATP to friction and impact, making it particularly hazardous to manufacture and handle.
 HMTD has been identified in devices in the UK, Europe, and the United States, often as an initiating charge where TATP was less accessible.
 The UK Forensic Explosive Laboratory has published validated LC-MS/MS methods for HMTD detection in post-blast debris.
+The precursor control frameworks and synthesis route analysis for TATP, HMTD, and urea nitrate are developed further in the topic on homemade explosives: TATP, HMTD, urea nitrate and the precursor control response.

 | Compound | Energetic group | Synthesis precursors | Key forensic marker | Detonation velocity (m/s) |